 How to apply

-Pupils who move to Helsinki during their basic education and have previously studied in English-language basic education in Finland or abroad can be admitted to an English-language class.
+Pupils who move to Helsinki during their basic education and have previously studied in English-language basic education elsewhere in Finland or abroad can be admitted to an English-language class.
 A child will take the language test according to their birth year.

 Admission criteria